Analyzing Your Staff Turnover Will Unlock Valuable Insights Into How To Create A Better Company And Save Money

 Your staff turnover rate shows the quality of your hires.
 It also helps you track the success of new endeavors.
 With an unemployment rate of just 3% within tech and low percentiles for related and similar industries, retaining skilled staff is more vital today than ever.
 If you’re hiring new staff and they keep leaving within the first 45 to 60 days, then you know something is wrong with your recruitment processes, not your staff retention policies and efforts to raise consistent morale.

 What Does Staff Turnover Cost Me?

-Turn a complicated calculation into something straightforward by downloading MyOpportunity’s Staff Turnover Cost Calculator or use the spreadsheet directly on Google Sheets.
+Read all the information below before using the My Opportunity Calculator Link.
+Turn a complicated calculation into something straightforward by accessing MyOpportunity’s Staff Turnover Cost Calculator .
 In minutes, you’ll know exactly how much money your staff turnover is costing you.